syrkis/miiii/paper/main.typ

 To further understand the underlying structure of the token embeddings, the fast Fourier transform (FFT) algorithm is used. @p_f shows the five particularly active frequencies for the $cal(T)_"nanda"$-model.
 For the $cal(T)_"miiii"$-model we see a much broader spectrum of frequencies is active, though comparing to a randomly initialized baseline, the periodicity remains apparent.
-This is to be expected if the network too implements the cosine-sine look table @nanda2023, as each task relates to a particular prime $f$—no point is hit twice when rotating through $CC$ with $f$ steps for very $f in F$.
+This is to be expected if the network too implements the cosine-sine look table @nanda2023, as each task relates to a particular prime $q$—no point is hit twice when rotating through $CC$ with $q$ steps for very $q in Q$.

 #figure(